chris-kc-cheng/study-notes/README.md

 ### Introduction

 - The smaller the difference in sample size and distribution mean (doesn't make a difference whoever I hired/fired) AND the wider the dispersion of the distribution (easier to distinguish relative skill), the smaller the expected cost of Type I and Type II error.
+- If manager performance is mean-reverting
+    - Type I error: hiring a strong performer or firing a poor performer only to see a reversion in performance
+    - Type II error: avoids hiring managers with weak short-term track records or does not fire a strong performing manager with a short-term track record
 - Returns-based style analysis (RBSA), top-down, imprecise, not subject to window dressing
 - Holdings-based style analysis (HBSA), bottom-up, style map
 - Up/down capture ratio: use geometric average